New Theme House Application Process

 - How will living in a theme house enable your group to achieve its purpose, goals, and objectives?

 - With what campus and/or community resources will your theme house partner?
 How will Gettysburg College and the local community benefit if your group is selected?

 - Outline programming ideas for your first semester as a theme house; include as many details as possible.

 - List any special needs regarding potential housing assignment like accommodations for mobility, health, or dietary needs.

 What is the selection timeline?

-Online Application Deadline: Monday, February 4 by 12:00 PM
+Online Application Deadline: Friday, February 7 at 5:00 PM

 Placement of theme housing is concluded prior to spring break, so if you are not selected to participate in theme housing, you will receive a lottery number for online housing selection beginning in March.

 What is expected in the interview portion of the process?